 Trophy Northern Pike Fly Out

-Plummers Great Bear Lake Lodge sits on an island that guests stay in comfortable individual cabins that each have a stove, full baths, electricity, and fresh ice each afternoon for post-fishing cocktails.
-The main lodge is where everyone can relax and enjoy hearty meals, grab a drink from the fully stocked bar, shoot some pool, or just put the feet up and lounge by the fireplace.
+Plummers Great Bear Lake Lodge sits on an island where guests stay in comfortable individual cabins that each have a stove, full baths, electricity, and fresh ice each afternoon for post-fishing cocktails.
+The main lodge is where everyone can relax and enjoy hearty meals, grab a drink from the fully stocked bar, shoot some pool, or just put their feet up and lounge by the fireplace.